Homorkhay/Product_preview_card_component/README.md

             src="images/image-product-desktop.jpg"
             alt="perfume product">

- This line of code actually helped a lot im my desktop image layout flow This also improved my image responsiveness
+ This line of code actually helped a lot in my desktop image layout flow This also improved my image responsiveness

 ### Continued development